 According to the respondents there is a distinct policy challenge concerning opening the border with Turkey.
 On one side, we observe that 64% of respondents think that the impact of opening the mutual border between Armenia and Turkey will affect Armenia's economy positively.
-On the other side, 57% of respondents express their concerns that opening the border will damage the country's security (Table 2).
+On the other side, 57% of respondents express their concerns that opening the border will damage the country's security (Table 3.1).
 The ultimate impact should therefore be carefully projected by the Armenian government and properly communicated with society.
-The majority of respondents agreed that Turkey cannot be trusted or Turkey pursues hostile policies towards Armenia and Nagorno-Karabakh22.
-Still, there is a significant change in Armenians' perception about the overall attitude of Turkish people towards Armenians in the last 5 years or so.
+In general, any normalization policy will be at risk if it entails communications between the two societal members conflicting over the fundamental values of Armenians, such as the recognition of the Genocide and the independence of Nagorno-Karabakh.
+On the other hand, there is a significant change in Armenians' perception about the overall attitude of Turkish people towards Armenians in the last 5 years or so.
 Besides, there are more Armenians who are neutral towards or in favor of Turkey's possible membership of the European Union.
 Also, there is a slight change in Armenians' approval on doing business or marrying with Turks.
 The dynamic change of Armenians' attitude towards Turks and Turkey is rather positive and this will likely influence any given normalization initiative and/or policy from Armenia and/or Turkey positively.